 SiteGround also provides excellent support.
 They have a wide range of access with incredibly fast response times.
 You are also likely to talk immediately to a specialist rather than a support triage person.

-The main support difference between SiteGround and InMotion’s support is that InMotion tends to provide broader and more flexible support.
+The main support difference between SiteGround and InMotion Hosting’s support is that InMotion Hosting tends to provide broader and more flexible support.
 SiteGround’s specialists are usually more technically focused on performance over versatility.
-For example, here’s an email from a reader who eventually ended up with InMotion –
+For example, here’s an email from a reader who eventually ended up with InMotion Hosting –